 Digitalize in Sthlm ’25 Explores the Era of “AI Everywhere”

 Stockholm, 11 November 2025 – What happens when autonomous systems begin to act, learn, and decide alongside us?
-This question shaped the discussions at Digitalize in Sthlm ’25, held on Tuesday at Münchenbryggeriet under the theme “AI Everywhere – Exploring the Challenges, Risks, and Opportunities of Autonomous Systems.”
+This question shaped the discussions at Digitalize in Sthlm ’25, held on Tuesday 11 November at Münchenbryggeriet under the theme “AI Everywhere – Exploring the Challenges, Risks, and Opportunities of Autonomous Systems.”

 Hosted by Digital Futures, the annual conference gathered leading researchers, policymakers, and industry pioneers to explore how artificial intelligence can help build a sustainable, inclusive, and innovative digital society.
-With around 700 participants onsite, the event once again positioned Stockholm at the heart of the European conversation on responsible technology.
+With almost 700 participants onsite, the event once again positioned Stockholm at the heart of the European conversation on responsible technology.

 Opening the Dialogue on AI’s Societal Impact